Brokopondo District: Nature

 The district has several waterfalls, including the Irene Falls and Leo Falls.
 In the rainforest of Brokopondo, there are large reserves where a diverse variety of wildlife exists.
 Brownsberg Nature Park is a 12,250 hectares nature park in the area which was founded in 1969.
 About 8,400 hectares are allocated for scientific research.
 The 60 square km Brinckheuvel Nature Reserve is also located in the District and was established in 1966.
 Berg en Dal is a former wood plantation located near the Avobakaweg.
 In 2008 the plantation was transformed into the Berg en Dal Eco & Cultural Resort, a luxury holiday resort for ecotourism.
 Berg en Dal is home to the Blauwe Berg, a mountain overlooking the Suriname River.

 Agricultural

 Most of the District is not suitable for large scale agriculture.
 The main crops are maize, soya, pineapples, and peanuts.
 The former plantation Phedra is the agricultural centre of the resort.
 In 1960, a palm oil plantation was based in Phedra, however the Surinamese Interior War and lethal yellowing resulted in the closure of the factory in Victoria, Klaaskreek in 1996.

 Economy

 Recently, gold has been discovered in the Brokopondo district, and this has led to many new settlers arriving in the district, both from other parts of Suriname and from the rest of the world.
 In 2011, a large scale concession was given to the Suparna Gold Corporation in Sarakreek.

+Politics

+Brokopondo is one of the ten administrative divisions within Suriname.

+District Commissioner

+The District Commissioner (abbreviated as DC) is the Administrative Head of the district and also chairman of the District Council.
+The District Commissioner is assisted by a District Secretary and a number of other executive officials.
+The incumbent is Gregory van der Kamp.